 How much carbon can be saved?

 Care-Peat is ambitious.
-By the end of the project in 2022, we expect that about 7,800 tonnes of carbon emissions per year are prevented from losses and stored in the five pilot sites (in total approximately 630 hectares).
-This is comparable to the greenhouse gas emissions of 6,072 passenger cars driven for one year (source: EPA).
+By the end of the project in 2023, we expect that about 8,137 tonnes of carbon emissions per year are prevented from losses and stored in the 7 pilot sites (in total approximately 645 hectares).

-After 2022 we hope that nature conservation and other organisations all over the North-West Europe region will take (further) measures, resulting in the restoration of many more peatlands.
-And the more peatlands are restored, the more carbon is saved.
-In this way peatlands can become an important natural partner in climate policies across North-West Europe.
+After 2023 we hope that nature conservation and other organisations all over the North-West Europe region will take forward further measures, resulting in the restoration of many more peatlands - and the more peatlands are restored, the more carbon is saved.
+In this way peatlands can become an important natural partner in climate policies across North West Europe.